5 Ways App Startup Founders Can Pay Themselves

 Let’s say you own 25% of your company, and you gave the other 75% of the company to investors for a total of $100 million.
 If you sell the company for $1 billion you have to give back $100 million to the investors first.
 So you would keep ($900 million x .25) for yourself = $225 million.

 Selling shares to the public is almost never in the question for a “small” business, but selling stock in a private placement is a way of trading illiquid shares in your company for cash.
-For founders, they are often in the situation where the majority of their assets are in company equity, so living the ideal “high maintenance” lifestyle is not an option.
+For startup founders, they are often in the situation where the majority of their assets are in company equity, so living the ideal “high maintenance” lifestyle is not an option.
 Often they will sell shares on private markets, like the NASDAQ Private Market.

 However, you need to be very careful when doing this.
 Unless your company is reporting very strong growth, selling shares can be a huge red flag to investors.
 If you aren’t willing to invest everything you have (money, time, resources) into your own company ーwhy should anyone else invest?